 What Are The Best Scoliosis Care and Management Methods?

-Here, we start to tackle the age-old question, what is the most effective strategy to manage and treat a patient with skoliosis?
+Here, we start to tackle the age-old question: What is the most effective strategy for managing and treating a patient with skoliosis?
 This is highly dependent on the target that we hope to achieve and what the patient needs.
 Not everyone is the same; hence, having a standardized skoliosis treatment regime for everyone is stupidity at its finest.
-The “one-size-fits-all” methods incorporated in the of standardized scoliosis treatment is the primary reason why scoliotic patients do not improve or, turn towards the surgical approach.
+The “one-size-fits-all” methods incorporated in standardized scoliosis treatment are the primary reason why scoliotic patients do not improve or turn towards the surgical approach.

-Skoliosis alters the biomechanical functionality of a person, which will put the muscles, ligaments, spinal discs, and bones at much greater risk for damage and will induce spinal degeneration at a faster rate.
+Skoliosis alters the biomechanical functionality, which will put the muscles, ligaments, spinal discs, and bones at much greater risk for damage and will induce spinal degeneration at a faster rate.

 Accurate and Target Specific Treatment is Critical in Scoliosis Care

 Patients who fall into both of the above categories will respond wonderfully to physical therapy IF ADMINISTERED CORRECTLY.
-Chiropractic and Physiotherapy have been combating skoliosis for years with substantial evidence showing how effective they are.
-Using the right technology with the understanding and knowledge of how the human spine works will be of immense benefit to the patient’s well-being.
-In short, the care we provide you is comprehensive in the manner that we target not just the spine, but also, the muscles, tendons, and ligaments of the spine as well as weight-bearing joints (hips, knees, ankles, and feet) with an emphasis on spinal discs and spinal nerves.
+Chiropractic and physiotherapy have been combating skoliosis for years, with substantial evidence showing how effective they are.
+Using the right technology to understand and know how the human spine works will be of immense benefit to the patient’s well-being.
+In short, the care we provide you is comprehensive in the manner that we target not just the spine but also the muscles, tendons, and ligaments of the spine, as well as weight-bearing joints (hips, knees, ankles, and feet) with an emphasis on spinal discs and spinal nerves.

-Lastly, are patients who present with a greater degree of skoliosis and complain about impaired systemic function capabilities, breathing difficulties, or chest tightness or are unhappy with their cosmetic appearance?
-They would require a more aggressive, but painless approach from us.
-Yes, surgery is an option, but we would recommend that our non-operative method first, and surgery as an absolute last or distant option.
+Lastly, are patients who present with a greater degree of skoliosis complain about impaired systemic function capabilities, breathing difficulties, or chest tightness or are unhappy with their cosmetic appearance?
+They would require a more aggressive but painless approach from us.
+Yes, surgery is an option, but we recommend that our non-operative method first, and surgery as an absolute last or distant option.

 What You Need To Know About Scoliosis Exercises

-One of the fundamentals of skoliosis treatment if the differentiating tight muscles from weak muscles.
-If any practitioner does not bother to identify these and claims to treat skoliosis, we would seriously encourage you to reconsider choosing him/her as your preferred physician or caregiver.
+Nobody doubts the role of exercise in skoliosis treatment; however, very few are prescribing the right exercises for a scoliotic spine.
+One of the fundamentals of skoliosis treatment is differentiating tight muscles from weak muscles.
 Only by identifying those muscles that need to be worked on can specific exercises be administered.
-Nobody doubts the role of exercise in skoliosis treatment; however, very few are prescribing the right exercises for a scoliotic spine.
+If any practitioner does not bother to identify these and claims to treat skoliosis, we would seriously encourage you to reconsider choosing them as your preferred physician or caregiver.

 Nowadays, medication is not the only thing you can overdose on.
 When it comes to skoliosis, you can overdose on exercises too.
 Many have the mindset of “if I do more, the effect will be faster.”
-This cannot be more wrong as more can often mean the formation of an unstable spine, leading to a higher probability of developing spinal injuries.
+This cannot be more wrong as more can often mean forming an unstable spine, leading to a higher probability of developing spinal injuries.
 In a nutshell, be careful of what exercises you do and where you get them.
-Your spine is like your heart or your brain; you only have one of it, and it is a vital component of your body’s well-being.
+Your spine is like your heart or brain; you only have one of it, which is a vital component of your body’s well-being.
 If you want a healthy and good life, please treat it like gold, and get the best care possible for it.
 It’s the least that it deserves.

 We are the Best, and YES, we are biased in our opinion!
 But, our partialities are based on our clinical accomplishments and our research-based means of treatment for a skoliotic patient.
-To further defend our prejudice biased few is the fact that none in Malaysia offer the type of comprehensive care we do.
+To further defend our prejudice biased, someone in Malaysia offers the type of comprehensive care we do.

 Unlike others, we Passionately Despise the “Cookie-Cutter” Methods of Scoliosis Therapy and Treatment

-The physiotherapists at our center are also very well trained in dealing with the treatment of skoliosis.
-We incorporate the latest in healthcare technologies into our patients’ skoliosis treatment plans to aid in their recovery.
-By combining chiropractic, physiotherapy and advanced spine technology you get the best of both worlds.
+The physiotherapists at our center are well trained in dealing with all forms of skoliosis.
+We incorporate the latest healthcare technologies into our patients’ skoliosis treatment plans to aid in their recovery.
+By combining chiropractic, physiotherapy, and advanced spine technology, you get the best of both worlds.
 What more can you ask for?
 Your spine builds the foundation for your health and well-being.
 Give it what it deserves: the best!
-Book an appointment today at any one of our centers to enroll in the Best skoliosis Treatment program in Malaysia today.
+Please book an appointment at any one of our centers to enroll in Malaysia’s best skoliosis treatment program today.